MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 4. Install the Guides apps on a Windows 10 PC and Microsoft HoloLens.

-This topic provides step-by-step instructions to get up and running with Guides.
-It also provides instructions for adding additional users to the trial (optional).
+This topic provides step-by-step instructions for all of the above.

 ## Step 1: Subscribe to a free trial